Top 10 reasons why projects fail (and their solution)

 So, let’s find out how project managers can ensure that their next project is executed as planned and any potential problems are identified and resolved before they get too big to cause a potential project failure.

-How to minimize project failures infographic
+What can be done to minimize project failures

 1. Plan diligently